 Powered by the engine of a windshield wiper, Dardan Murseli’s stuffed and headless mannequin jumps around aimlessly to the pathetic rhythm prescribed by a rudimentary bricolage.
 In the meantime, a robotic hand devised by Valdrin Thaqi counts tasbih beads in an endless prayer.
 Such nonsensical occurrences are epitomized by the automatic writing of Blerta Hashani, whose small drawings contain even smaller microscript-like notations.

 Time and again, the derelict and routinely undecipherable nature of things in Kosovo emerges out of Milazimi’s mountainous landscapes drenched in moonlight, or from Arbnor Karaliti's earth toned depictions of childhood memories.
 Blatantly unaware of Ermir Zhinipotoku’s cat silhouettes, the birds in Karaliti’s painting remain potential prays.
 Throughout the exhibition, these metaphorical power relations exert a grotesque yet serious undertone.
 Despite their young age, these six artists have understood that home is not “just a feeling.”
 Home is a place — the one where you grow up wanting to leave, but also the one you hope to see evolve into your own visions.

-∗ Brilant Milazimi, Dardan Murseli, Valdrin Thaqi, Ermir Zhinipotoku are the co-founders of the “Hap”-collective, that was established by the four friends during their studies in 2018.
-“Hap” translates into “to step”, “to open” and “pills” at the same time and was intended as a tool to react to events in Kosovo, be it through exhibitions or happenings.
+∗ Brilant Milazimi, Dardan Murseli, Valdrin Thaqi, and Ermir Zhinipotoku are the founders of the “Hap” collective.
+Established during their time in art school in 2018, “Hap” translates as “to step” or “to open”.
+The collective was formed as a way to organize and react to events in Kosovo through exhibitions and happenings.